elidupree/live-prop-test/README.md

 }
 ```

 This is a trade-off.
-The downside is that you could forget to apply the tests.
-The upside is, again, library compatibility: You can apply tests to a public trait without changing the API for implementing that trait in your dependencies.
+In Rust, there's no way to automatically test all trait impls without changing the trait in some way.
+The `contracts` crate takes a stricter approach, where all impls of the trait are *required* to include the `#[contract_trait]` attribute. live-prop-test prefers to be more permissive, so that a library crate can test itself internally using live-prop-test, without adding any requirements for impls in downstream crates.

 # Future plans